BlackyDrum/chromadb-cpp/README.md

 - **Querying**: Perform advanced searches on collections using documents or embeddings
 - **Authorization Handling**: Connect securely with authorization tokens

-> [!WARNING]
-> This C++ client is currently compatible only with ChromaDB versions earlier than 1.x.x.

 ## Example

 ```cpp